 The social media battle has heated up in the last couple of years.
-When it comes to a cut-throat and crowded sector like FMCG – a sector with more than 50 Indian brands and several more International ones – a Social Media Agency for FMCG becomes a totally no-compromise factor.
+When it comes to a cut-throat and crowded sector like FMCG – a sector with more than 50 Indian brands and several more International ones – finding a social media marketing company in India for FMCG becomes a totally no-compromise factor.

 Too many choices, too little attention span:

 In a sector bursting at the seams, it is no secret that social media for the food industry can make a huge difference to start swinging the pendulum towards your brand.
 The myriad of choices that the sector offers to its customers make it hard for them to choose.
 That is why many end up reading reviews on social media before making a purchase.
 And that is precisely why the influence of social media cannot be overstated.

 Conversations at a click: